valtimo-platform/valtimo-documentation/using-valtimo/form-flow/create-form-flow-definition.md

 * Configure the step type.
 Currently, the only step type supported is `form`, which requires a `definition` property to be set.
 This refers to the key of the form.

+  Which properties are required to be set depends on the step type.

     ```json
     {
         "startStep": "start",